teracyhq/django-html5-boilerplate/README.rst

            notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-        3. Neither the name of Teracy nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+        3. Neither the name of Teracy, Inc. nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.